Mario & Luigi: Brothership: Gameplay

 Mario and Luigi engaged in a battle.
 Brothership is the first entry in the Mario & Luigi series with fully 3D visuals.

 Brothership is a role-playing game that follows a similar gameplay formula to previous Mario & Luigi titles.
-Players simultaneously control Mario and Luigi, as they explore the world of Concordia by visiting the islands of the shattered land in order to reconnect them to each other, whilst battling against a new group of enemies causing havoc, along the way encountering old friends and foes in the process.
-Each of the brothers have their own buttons assigned to them for use with exploring the overworld and battling enemies.
-Exploration includes talking to non-player characters (NPCs), completing quests and solving puzzles, some of which are required to be solved in order to progress.
+Players simultaneously control Mario and Luigi, as they explore and reconnect the islands of Concordia whilst battling against enemies.
+Both brothers have their own buttons assigned to them for exploring the overworld and for combat.
+Exploration includes talking to non-player characters, completing quests and solving puzzles.

-In exploration, Brothership features a central hub called Shipshape Island which acts like a ship.
-Through this island, players can explore Concordia's seas, moving between currents in order to find and explore islands and other points of interest via a cannon that can be used to launch Mario and Luigi towards them.
-On islands, the main focus is to find and reconnect it to Shipshape Island via a giant plug in the island's lighthouse.
-Once accomplished, new areas on the island open up, with a fast-travel pipe system allowing players to move between the hub and all islands, as well as around each island.
-Brothership features a unique game mechanic called "Luigi Logic", which allows Luigi to act autonomously – either to interact with or collect items, or move him where he can be used to help with solving some of the game's puzzles – or to come up with the series' signature overworld moves that can help Mario and Luigi with exploration.
-Luigi Logic is also used in some boss fights.
+The game features a central hub called Shipshape Island, which acts like a ship.
+Players can explore Concordia's seas in order to find islands and other points of interest.
+On islands, the main focus is to find and reconnect it to Shipshape Island via a giant plug.
+Once accomplished, the islands are connected to the ship and more NPCs become available.
+Brothership features a unique game mechanic called "Luigi Logic", which allows Luigi to act autonomously, often to collect items or to help solve some of the game's puzzles, and to come up with new moves that can help defeat bosses.
 Alongside the main story, the player can also explore small islets for extra rewards, and undertake sidequests.
-Mario and Luigi can also perform special Bros.
-Moves, including the UFO Spin and Bro Ball for traversal as well as Fire & Ice power-ups for Mario and Luigi respectively for puzzle-solving.
+Mario and Luigi can also perform special "Bros.
+Moves", including moves for traversal and navigation as well as the ability to throw fireballs.